dbindel/cs4220-s17/web/syllabus.md

 Linear algebra at the level of [MATH 2210][ma2210] or [2940][ma2940] or equivalent and a CS 1 course in any language.
-We will assume you remember your calculus and can pick up MATLAB.
+We will assume you remember your calculus and can pick up MATLAB or Julia.
 Recommended but not
 essential: one additional mathematics course numbered 3000 or above.
 This course can be taken before or after [CS 4210/MATH 4250][cs4210].